yossadh/yossadh.github.io/_posts/2021-08-25-mailchimp.md

 tags:
   - python
 ---
 I am in charge of uploading a Mailchimp daily email newsletter.
-Here is some code to pre-fill everything except the content.
+Here is some code to pre-fill everything except the content utilising Mailchimp API.
 Technically you can automate the content upload, too, but it requires more html-fu than I have.

 First, a setup: